For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 Which windows look most promising for basketball-card listings on Whatnot?

-The current basketball-card sample points to 10 PM-12 AM ET as the first lane to evaluate.
+The current basketball-card sample points to Saturday 4 PM-6 PM ET as the first lane to evaluate.
 Use broader Sports Cards timing as context, but use basketball-specific signals when planning basketball-specific shows.
-For broader card-market timing, compare this post with Best Time to Go Live on Whatnot for Sports Cards and TCG.
+For broader card-market timing, compare this post with Whatnot timing data for Sports Cards and TCG.

 Strongest observed 2-hour ET windows#

-The supported public takeaway is clear: 10 PM-12 AM ET was the strongest observed 2-hour Eastern Time window in the matched basketball-card sample by median viewers per seller.
+The supported public takeaway is clear: Saturday 4 PM-6 PM ET was the strongest observed 2-hour Eastern Time window in the matched basketball-card sample by median viewers.

 Window comparison